open-ecosystem-federation/about/README.md

 1) Project administration, communications and collaboration within the Federation, onboarding and offboarding over OEF membership are all handled using Github and Github accounts.
 Typically members are recommended in.

-Optionally the same mechanisms may be used within ecosystems created with our toolkit if that is sensible/desirable.

 2) The OEF core members will define the tiered entitlements of additional members

 3) Core members will need >= 75% majority to make decisions on onboarding and offboarding of participants